pzivich/zEpid/docs/Graphics.rst

 We will now go through some examples.
 We will look at baseline age (discrete variable) within the data that comes with *zEpid* First, we will do some data preparation for later functional form options.
-We will create a squared term and a restricted quadratic spline term (using zepid)
+We will create a squared term and a restricted quadratic spline term.
+First, we set up the data

 .. code:: python